gatogato999/hearthgreen/README.md

 - ## [ ] header

-  - [ ] displays on both the product listing page and shopping cart page
+  - [ x ] displays on both the product listing page and shopping cart page
-  - [ ] a shopping cart icon with a value that displays the total number of items in the cart
+  - [ x ] a shopping cart icon with a value that displays the total number of items in the cart
-  - [ ] navigation to eiter of the other pages
+  - [ x ] navigation to eiter of the other pages

 ## [ ] shopping cart page

-- [ ] the total number of plants in the cart
+- [ x ] the total number of plants in the cart
 - [ x ] the total cost of all items in the cart
-- [ ] each plant type in the cart displays :
+- [ x ] each plant type in the cart displays :
   - [ x ] name
   - [ x ] thumbnail
   - [ x ] unit price